Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Methods

-All steps to calculate the thermal emission are the same as Section \ref{sec:1demission}, except that we generate a 3-D grid and directly import the density and temperature from the 3-D simulation into the 3-D grid.
+All steps to calculate the thermal emission are the same as in Section \ref{sec:1demission}, except that we generate a 3-D grid and directly import the density and temperature from the 3-D simulation into the 3-D grid.
 We can scale the simulations to our disc conditions.
-Following Bailey \etal (2022), we assume that $\mu$=2 for 3-D simulations.
-We scale the simulation with $\bar{\kappa}=100,\beta=1$, $q_t$=0.5 (denoted as Case A) and the simulation with $\bar{\kappa}=10,\beta=1$, $q_t$=0.5 (denoted as Case B) to 20 au, and the new simulation with $\bar{\kappa}=1.7,\beta=10.28$, $q_t$=0.213 (denoted as Case C) to 100 au.
+Following \cite{Bailey2022}, we assume that $\mu$=2 for 3-D simulations.
+We scale the simulation with $\bar{\kappa}=100,\beta=1$, $q_t$=0.5 (denoted as Case A) and the simulation with $\bar{\kappa}=10,\beta=1$, $q_t$=0.5 (denoted as Case B) to our disc condition at 20 au, and the new simulation with $\bar{\kappa}=1.7,\beta=10.28$, $q_t$=0.213 (denoted as Case C) to 100 au.
 More specifically, the 20 au simulations correspond to $T_0$=27.8 K, $\rho_0=3.48\times10^{-12}$ g cm$^{-3}$, $\Sigma=133$ g cm$^{-2}$ with a 22 M$_\oplus$ planet.
-The $\bar{\kappa}$=100 case has the total Rosseland mean optical depth of 251, while the $\bar{\kappa}$=10 case has the Rosseland mean optical depth of 25.1.
-These two optical depths are similar to the Rosseland mean optical depth of our disc with $a_{max}=1$ mm and 1 cm dust.
-Thus, we use millimeter opacities with $a_{max}=1$ mm and 1 cm dust populations to post-process $\bar{\kappa}=100$ and 10 simulations respectively.
-The 100 au simulation corresponds to $T_0$=12.4 K, $\rho_0=4.53\times10^{-14}$ g cm$^{-3}$, $\Sigma=13$ g cm$^{-2}$ with a 32 M$_\oplus$ planet at 100 au, and its total Rosseland mean optical depth is 4.3 with $a_{max}=1$ mm dust.
+The $\bar{\kappa}$=100 case (Case A) has the total Rosseland mean optical depth of 251, while the $\bar{\kappa}$=10 case (Case B) has the Rosseland mean optical depth of 25.1.
+As shown in the lower left panel of Figure \ref{fig:radialstr}, the optical depth of 251 is close to the Rosseland mean optical depth of our disc at 20 au with $a_{max}=$1 mm particles, and 25.1 is close to that with $a_{max}=$1 cm.
+Thus, we use monochromatic opacities calculated with $a_{max}=1$ mm and 1 cm dust populations to post-process $\bar{\kappa}=100$ (Case A) and 10 (Case B) simulations respectively.
+The Case C simulation corresponds to $T_0$=12.4 K, $\rho_0=4.53\times10^{-14}$ g cm$^{-3}$, $\Sigma=13$ g cm$^{-2}$ with a 32 M$_\oplus$ planet at 100 au, and its total Rosseland mean optical depth is 4.3 with $a_{max}=1$ mm dust.